TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 IDLE's standard stream replacements are not inherited by subprocesses created in the execution process, whether directly by user code or by modules such as multiprocessing.
-If such subprocess use ``input`` from sys.stdin or ``print`` or ``write`` to sys.stdout or sys.stderr, IDLE should be started in a command line window.
+If such subprocess use ``input`` kutoka sys.stdin or ``print`` or ``write`` to sys.stdout or sys.stderr, IDLE should be started in a command line window.
 The secondary subprocess will then be attached to that window for input and output.